tuftsio/corona/index.md

 ------------------

-If you would like to offer support to a student in need, fill out [this form](#).
+If you would like to offer support to a student in need, fill out [this form]().
 You will be able to specify what kind of support and how much time you can give.
 The responses will only be visible to select alumni, several people on the WiCS board, and Donna Cirelli.
 These people will attempt to match you with someone who has filled out the form above.

+Are you interested in supporting students pivoting to work on technical projects to support nonprofit in light of internship cancellations this summer?
+Fill out our [alumni interest form](https://docs.google.com/forms/d/e/1FAIpQLSdc__kcijCPs6vhALjoZ5meRintGMaU5EzkXPg-tQ4itNDz7Q/viewform?usp=sf_link) to get involved!

 ------------------------------------------------------------------------